Things to Do in Michigan

 Typically taking place in May, this event brings in flower vendors from around the state who want to sell their blossoming plants.

-Comerica Park, Detroit - Spring In Metro Detroit
+Comerica Park, Detroit - Spring in Metro Detroit

 Comerica Park | photo via @drewhaack24